 The Graduate School of Arts and Sciences provides research support to faculty through six institutional programs.
-Their Research Support Page also contains information on visiting scholars/researchers, the Institutional Review Board for the Main Campus, task forces, and faculty committees.
+Their Research Support Page (new window) also contains information on visiting scholars/researchers, the Institutional Review Board for the Main Campus, task forces, and faculty committees.

 Assistance with Course Preparation

 Students working at the front desk are available to assist you with copying and scanning materials for your classes.
 Please bring or send materials to us at least a week before the materials need to be online, so we can plan accordingly.
 Contact Hanadi Salih or (202) 687.3658 for assistance.

 You can also contact a staff member at any time with any questions about course needs.
 Dial (202) 687.3658 and let us know what you need help with.
 We’ll then get you to the right person for assistance.